stefanspringer1/Pipeline/README.md

 The implementation of `ExecutionInfo` contains methods that simplify the creation of an actual text log entry.
 Cf. the implementation of `ExecutionInfoConsumerForLogger` in the test cases, which are generally a good way to see the features of this framework in action.

-The framework can also handle asynchronous calls (see the section about working in asynchronous contexts).
+The framework can also handle the parallel processing of partial work items and handle asynchronous calls (see the section about working in asynchronous contexts).

 This documentation contains some motivation.
 For a quick start, there is a tutorial below.
 For more details, you might look at the conventions (between horizontal rules) given further below and look at some code samples from the contained tests.